Self-care for parents

 When we don't practice self-care

-Often when we meet young people at Jigsaw who are finding with dealing with anger difficult or showing ‘bad behaviour’ at home, we find that parents are equally stressed and struggling.
+We meet young people at Jigsaw who have difficulty dealing with anger, or are showing ‘bad behaviour’ at home.
+Often when we do, we find the parents are equally stressed and struggling.

 Paying attention to your own mental health and wellbeing as a parent is not a luxury, it’s a necessity.